Incoherent Approximation of Leakage in Quantum Error Correction: Open system simulations of error correction codes with leakage

 Like quantum degrees of freedom, we allow classical registers to also be created or destroyed.
 The Kraus operators representing these processes take the same form as in the quantum case described above.
 One important generalization is Kraus operators of the form

 where $K_j$ acts on the quantum degrees of freedom and $\ket{j}$ denotes the value of a new register.
 These Kraus operators can be used to model the \emph{recording} of a sampling outcome (i.e., which index $j$ was sampled) into a classical register.
 A typical example is the recording of a POVM $\{M_j\}_j$, which can be represented using Kraus operators $\sqrt{M_j}\otimes \ket{j}$.
+Channels of this form are referred to as ``fine-grained" quantum instruments\cite{chitambar2014everything}.

 In addition to the recording of sampling outcomes into registers, our simulations use ``classical'' operations which act \emph{only} on classical registers.
 Unlike the classically conditioned quantum channels described above, these channels are able to change the register states.
 We model such operations as the probabilistic application of functions on the classical registers.
 To describe this, we consider a collection of functions $f_j$ acting on the space of register values.
 We wish to represent the probabilistic application of function $f_j$ with probability $p_j$.
 This can be modeled explicitly using Kraus operators